 - Doing them live sucks, because I’m a terrible live speaker.

-- Doing them on Twitch sucks, because Twitch is a shitty venue that discourages growth for people at the bottom to keep unfunny faggots like Dr. Disrespect at the top.
+- Doing them on Twitch sucks, because Twitch is a shitty venue that discourages growth for people at the bottom to keep unfunny dorks like Dr. Disrespect at the top.
 You’re also expected to monitor and address the few people who do show up in chat.
-I don’t have time for that shit, I have a show to do.
+I don’t have time for that, I have a show to do.

 - I had to balance these with routine streams.

-- Discord would routinely shit itself on us.
+- Discord would routinely crap out on us.

 - The dynamic between me and Brex wasn’t that strong.
 There’s more pressure when you’re doing a live show, and I think that hampered our normal dynamic.